lukmanfash/lukmanfash/README.md

 ### Grants
-•	SafeWatch Program of Tennessee Department of Health – US CDC National Centers for Environmental Health Research Grants 2021. ($11,138)
+• Tennessee Department of Health and US Centers for Disease Control and Prevention under the SafeWatch portion of the Strengthening Environmental Health Capacity (EHC) initiative; federal award number 6 NUE1EH001436-01-01. ($11,138)

 •	ETSU College of Graduate School Research Grants 2021. ($1000)